ChronoLogic12/spaceman/README.md

 ## __Testing__

-Please see the [Testign documentation](TESTING.md) for full information.
+Please see the [Testing documentation](TESTING.md) for full information.

 ## __Deployment GitHub Pages__